cmac2112/cmac2112/README.md

 - 👋 Hi, I’m @cmac2112
 - 👀 I’m interested in: Machine learning/AI
 - 🌱 I’m currently learning: Tensorflow, actually being able to understand Dynamic programs
-- 📫 How to reach me: Twitter @mac2112
+- 📫 How to reach me: Twitter @mac2112.
+Email: Caden.mcarthur@gmail.com

 <!---
 cmac2112/cmac2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.